 Peacebuilding, Public Authority, and Forests in Myanmar

-InfoStart date: 1 December, 2020 End date: 30 November, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-09-KU Countries: Myanmar Thematic areas: Conflict, peace and security, Natural resource management, State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics, Denmark Partner institutions: Trans National Institute (TNI), Netherlands Chulalongkorn University (CU), Faculty of Political Science, Thailand Karen Environmental and Social Action Network (KESAN), Myanmar Kawthoolei Forestry Department (KFD), Myanmar Project coordinator: Thorsten Treue Total grant: 11,999,711 DKK
+InfoStart date: 1 December, 2020 End date: 30 November, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-09-KU Countries: Myanmar Thematic areas: Conflict, peace and security, Natural resource management, State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Trans National Institute (TNI), Netherlands Chulalongkorn University (CU), Thailand Karen Environmental and Social Action Network (KESAN), Myanmar Kawthoolei Forestry Department (KFD), Myanmar Project coordinator: Thorsten Treue Total grant: 11,999,711 DKK

 The project seeks to understand how authority is produced through the governance of land, natural resources, and people in areas of prolonged armed conflict and contested statehood.
 It